-Figure 5.8: Overview of vertical motorized aligning system.
+Figure 5.8: Overview of the bottom GAS filter and its vertical motorized aligning system.
 1) The cantilever blade, 2) the keystone, 3) the baseplate, 4) the motorized spring for initial positioning of the keystone, 5) the base clamp, 6) the LVDT to monitor the displacement of the keystone.